 At 14.6 miles, and with a strenuous ascent, the final section is one of the most demanding.

 We hear that the views are supposed to be amazing but the weather took a turn for the worst.
-For us, the first four days offered beautiful though.
+For us, the first four days offered the most rewarding landscapes.

 Regardless, the walk along with Loch Long and finally making it to the finish line made it all worth it!